l0uisgrange/ada-2025-project/README.md

 #### Week 4 (before Nov 3)

 - Integrate results from EDA, event analysis, and community/influence analysis.
-- Finalize results notebook with figures, tables, and summaries.
+- Finalize the results notebook with figures, tables, and summaries.
 - Refine visualizations and ensure reproducibility of the analysis pipeline.

 #### Week 5 (before Dec 10)